 The Palliative Care team can provide information about a wide range of options for care, whether in the hospital, in another inpatient setting, or in the home.
 The goal is to facilitate a smooth transition, and to assure that care continues in keeping with the patient's goals and wishes.
 If and when hospice care is needed, Palliative Care can assist with making referrals to a hospice program in the patient's community.

-The Palliative Care Service also sees patients and their families on an outpatient basis.
+The Palliative Care Division also sees patients and their families on an outpatient basis.
 Regular office hours are held daily in the Yawkey Center for Outpatient Care.
 Visits usually focus on pain and symptom management, counseling, advance care planning, and arranging for services in the community.
 Routine visits may be scheduled by calling 617-724-4000 and asking for the Palliative Care scheduler.

 When an illness has progressed to an advanced stage, treatment to relieve pain and other symptoms continues.
 The Palliative Care team will remain closely involved, with a focus on intensive caring.
 The goal is to help the patient live life to the fullest with quality and dignity.